Ja98/cesar-p-core/paper/paper.md

 usage type and construction information is used to populate the building model.
 The EnergyPlus files are executed with a weather file (epw) of the geographic location which provides the necessary climatic context for the building.
-The results from EnergyPlus consist of a set of hourly resolved times series for each building, including operational energy, costs and emissions.
+The results consist of a configurable set of yearly demand values and hourly resolved times series for each building from EnergyPlus and additional operational costs and emissions.
 The retrofit module can be used to update the building models according to a specified retrofit strategy.
 Retrofit strategies specify the frequency of retrofits to the main building elements such as walls, windows and roofs across the building